gotthardp/lorawan-server/doc/Nodes.md

 This is useful when you want to split the radio spectrum to 8 different sub-bands, but it requires custom device firmware.

-The *Downlinks* table lists frames created by the application, which are scheduled for transmission.
+The *Downlinks* table contains frames created by the application, which are scheduled for transmission.
 Class A devices listen for downlinks only for 2 seconds after an uplink transmission, so it may take a while until all messages are transmitted.
+Class C downlinks are not listed there as these are scheduled immediately.

 ## ADR